Arlington, Washington: Government and politics

 Arlington is defined as a non-charter code city and operates under a mayor–council government, with an elected mayor and an elected city council.
 The mayor serves a four-year term and has no term limits.
-Barbara Tolbert was elected mayor in 2011 and re-elected in 2015 and 2019.
-Tolbert's predecessors included John and Margaret Larson, who served as mayor from 1980 to 1990 and 2003 to 2011, respectively.
+Don Vanney was elected mayor in 2023 after defeating three-term incumbent Barbara Tolbert.
+Previous mayors included John and Margaret Larson, who served as mayor from 1980 to 1990 and 2003 to 2011, respectively.

 The city council is composed of seven residents who are elected in at-large, non-partisan elections to four-year terms.
 The council also appoints a city administrator to oversee city operations.
 The council meets twice per month on Mondays in a chamber at city hall in downtown Arlington.
 According to the Washington State Auditor, Arlington's municipal government employs 128 people full-time and operates on an annual budget of $50 million.
 The city government switched to a biennial budget in 2017, after an ordinance was passed by the city council in 2016.
 The municipal government provides emergency services, as well as water and sewage utilities, street maintenance, parks and recreation, an airport, and a cemetery.
 Arlington's municipal fire department was annexed into the North County Regional Fire Authority in 2021, joining Stanwood and several unincorporated areas.

-At the federal level, Arlington is part of Washington's 2nd congressional district, which has been represented by Democrat Rick Larsen since 2001.
-At the state level, the city is part of the 39th legislative district along with eastern Marysville, Monroe, and Sedro-Woolley.
+At the federal level, Arlington is part of Washington's 1st congressional district, which is represented by Democrat Suzan DelBene.
+Prior to redistricting in 2022, the city was part of the 2nd congressional district alongside most of western Snohomish County.
+At the state level, Arlington is part of the 10th legislative district along with Stanwood, southwestern Skagit County, and the entirety of Island County.
 Arlington is wholly part of the Snohomish County Council's 1st district, which covers the northeastern areas of the county.

+During the 2020 U.S. presidential election, 53.8 percent of Arlington voters chose Republican Donald Trump, while 44.4 percent voted for Democrat Joe Biden, with 10,241 votes cast.
 During the 2016 U.S. presidential election, 50.6 percent of Arlington voters chose Republican Donald Trump, while 39.5 percent voted for Democrat Hillary Clinton.
 During the same year's gubernatorial election, 42.9 percent of Arlington voters preferred incumbent Democrat Jay Inslee, while 56.8 percent voted for Republican Bill Bryant.
 During the 2012 presidential election, Democrat Barack Obama won Arlington narrowly with 50.6 percent of votes.
 Arlington was proposed as the county seat of the secessionist Freedom County in the 1990s and 2000s, but the proposal was struck down by state courts.